 - 1. When prompted for the Tomcat (Catalina) Home directory, supply the directory where Tomcat has been installed. - When prompted for the Repository application name, you can use the same application name that the previous deployment had used. - 3.
-When prompted for the Port number, use the same port number that the previous deployment had used. - 4.
+When prompted for the Port number, use the same port number that the previous deployment used. - 4.
 If you encounter a "One or more installation directories are not empty.
-Proceed with installation?" message, then select YES.
-This is applicable only when re-installing the same version.
+Proceed with installation?" message, select YES.
+You will receive this message only when you re-install the same version.

-The installer overwrites the existing deployment with the new files, thus preserving any additional custom files (such as an upload repository directory, custom home pages.).
-However, if you select No, then the exisiting deployment is saved to a new context path and the application content is stored in a new directory.
+The installer overwrites the existing deployment with the new files, thus preserving any additional custom files (such as an upload repository directory and the custom home pages.).
+However, if you select No, the existing deployment is saved to a new context path and the application content is stored in a new directory.